kovidgoyal/rapydscript-ng/README.md

 Even for this example, however, I'd personally prefer to use multiple lines.

-#### Raw JavaScript
-Occasionally you may need to use raw JavaScript due to a limitation of RapydScript.
-To keep code legible and consistent, I suggest minimizing the chunk of code contained within `JS`, keeping most of the logic within RapydScript itself.
-For example, instead of accessing a variable that shares reserved keyword as `JS('module.exports')` use `JS('module').exports`.
-This will make it more visually-obvious what you're trying to do as well as allow your syntax highlighter to do its job.

 #### jQuery-wrapped Elements
 If you use jQuery with your app, you will probably be storing these into variables a lot.
 If you've written a decently sized app, you've probably mistaken a bare element with wrapped element at least once.
 This is especially true of objects like `canvas`, where you need to access object's attributes and methods directly.
 My solution for these is simple, prepend jQuery-wrapped elements with `$`: